chatziko/audioengine-a5-controller/README.md

 #### Components we need

-- An ESP32 development board (I used [this one](https://www.mischianti.org/wp-content/uploads/2020/11/ESP32-DOIT-DEV-KIT-v1-pinout-mischianti.png), ESP8266 might also be sufficient)
+- An ESP32 development board (I used [this one](https://www.mischianti.org/wp-content/uploads/2020/11/ESP32-DOIT-DEV-KIT-v1-pinout-mischianti.png), ESP8266 might also be sufficient).
-- A Logic Level Shifter with at least 4 channels (like [this one](https://github.com/sparkfun/Logic_Level_Bidirectional))
+- A Logic Level Shifter with at least 4 channels (like [this one](https://github.com/sparkfun/Logic_Level_Bidirectional)).
-- Two capacitors (0.1 μF)
+- Two capacitors (0.1 μF).
-- Two resistors (100Ω and 1KΩ)
+- Two resistors (100Ω and 1KΩ).
-- JST XH2.54 9 Pin male and female connectors
+- JST XH2.54 9-pin male and female connectors.
-- One LED (optional for debugging)
+- An LED (optional for debugging).
-- A 4cm x 6cm prototype board and spacers
+- A 4cm x 6cm prototype board and spacers.

 The plan is to connect our ESP32 between the controls and the A5.